mdcnn/mdcnn.github.io/README.md

 # Lijun Zhao

-I will join Taiyuan University of Science and Technology as a Lecturer (Institute of Digital Media and Communication, Taiyuan University of Science and Technology, China).
+I'm now a Lecturer in Institute of Digital Media and Communication, Taiyuan University of Science and Technology, China.

 Email: 15112084@bjtu.edu.cn